Honors Chemistry Guidelines: 2020-2021

 605-3300 ext.
 1675

 Chemistry is a challenging, cumulative subject.
 You will have a chance to apply learned math skills.
-Success requires staying current and aiming for real understanding of each concept.
+Success requires staying current and aiming for a real understanding of each concept.

 We practice safe science at all times.
 Horseplay, unauthorized experimentation, vandalism, theft, or intentional violation of any safety policy outlined in your safety rules will result in permanent exclusion from the laboratory activities and area.
 Safety goggles, aprons, and close toe shoes must be worn for ALL laboratory work.
 Gloves are always available.
 Gloves must be worn if your skin is broken/cut, irritated, or overly sensitive; and when specified for work with certain chemicals.
 Inform me of serious allergies.

 - 3 Ring notebook with one divider (1” ring size is too small.)
 Materials accumulate in the notebook throughout the semester.

 Notebooks are to include all unit assignments.
 One divider is needed to mark the beginning of each unit's work for scoring.
 Notebook checks are a large percentage of the point total each grading period.
-If absent, be sure to get class work and notes made up before the notebook check.
+If absent, be sure to get classwork and notes made up before the notebook check.
 Your first and last name must be placed on the cover of the notebook.
-Work is required to be saved in a notebook through the semester.
+Work is required to be saved in a notebook throughout the semester.